ashwwwin/automation-mcp/README.md

 Contributions welcome!
 Areas of interest:

 - Additional automation tools
-- Cross-platform support (Windows/Linux)
+- Platform-specific optimizations
-- Performance optimizations
+- Performance improvements
 - Integration examples

 ## 🙋‍♂️ Support

 Having issues?
 Check the troubleshooting section above or open an issue with:

-- Your macOS version
+- Your operating system and version
 - Error messages
 - Steps to reproduce

 ---

-**Happy Automating! 🎉** Give your AI the power to control your Mac like never before.
+**Happy Automating! 🎉** Give your AI the power to control your computer like never before.